 The Yowie has been reported in all Australian mainland states and Tasmania.

 The Yowie creature exists in Aboriginal culture and several names have been associated with it including, Yahoo and in parts of Queensland, they are known as quinkin (or as a type of quinkin), and as joogabinna, in parts of New South Wales they are called Ghindaring, jurrawarra, myngawin, puttikan, doolaga, gulaga and thoolagal.
 Other names include yaroma, noocoonah, wawee, pangkarlangu, jimbra and tjangara.

-Yowie creatures are also found around the world and known as Bigfoot, Sasquatch, Yeti, Yeren to name a few.
+Yowie creatures are also found around the world and are known as Bigfoot, Sasquatch, Yeti, and Yeren to name a few.